HeinzLiewald/area-on-map/README.md

 # area-on-map
-Example of calculating area with Google Maps API
+A very simple example of calculating area with Google Maps API on plain Javascript

+Check it out here: https://heinzliewald.github.io/area-on-map/